Veolia's control of Corsica ferry company at stake in board vote

-PARIS Government representatives on the board of Corsica ferry operator SNCM will vote on Monday to decide whether Veolia (VIE.PA) can retake control of the troubled business.
+PARIS, May 12 Government representatives on the board of Corsica ferry operator SNCM will vote on Monday to decide whether Veolia can retake control of the troubled business.

 The vote is tricky for the government as siding with Veolia could lead to protests by SNCM unions in Marseille ahead of European elections in two weeks.